 If you’re wondering, interoception is not a hit film starring Leonardo DiCaprio.
 It refers to the amount that people are aware of their own bodily sensations.
 Surprisingly, I found that there’s a little controversy in psychology over when bodily responses occur in the decision making process.
 The debate is over whether bodily signals influence decision making, or whether they are simply a product of it.
 This is what the paper was looking into, through two tests of whether accuracy in a cognitive processing task is related to the ability to perceive the feelings in the body.

 In the first test, participants were shown a set of images, which evoke different emotions (e.g, fear, neutral, positive).
 For each image, they self-rated the images for valence (positive to negative) and arousal (whether it makes you feel more alert or more sleepy/dull).
-At the same time, they were hooked up to an ECG, measuring heartbeat.
+At the same time, they were hooked up to an ECG machine, measuring their heartbeat.
 Next everyone had to count their heartbeats over various time frames, while an ECG measured their actual number of heartbeats.
 This tests their interoceptive skills.

 What they are doing here, is comparing the bodily response to the pictures with the actual response indicated by the ECG.
 The hypothesis is that in people with high interoceptive sensitivity (as measured in the heartbeat counting task), the difference between actual and reported arousal would be closer than that of less interoceptive individuals.
 And this is what the results showed, for the arousal ratings but not the valence ratings.